 It came from an extremely popular book that was pulled off from the apparently true story of an オタク, which was posted on a public forum.
 It spawned this drama and also a movie version.

 It follows the trials and tribulations of an オタク (someone with obsessive interests, often equated as a geek) who helps a girl being harassed by a drunk on the train and who starts dating her.

 It’s a romantic story that also attempts to rehabilitate オタク people as being just normal people, who are also incredibly supportive of each other, although it must be noted that the Train Man’s efforts to be a suitable boyfriend do lead him to be less of an オタク.

 I think one of the best things about this drama, besides its really good plot, is that you can also go online and read the actual transcripts from the original forum where the real Train Man posted.

 Conclusion: Learning Japanese by Watching Japanese Dramas

-If your Japanese level is intermediate or higher I would recommend watching without subtitles, but if you are a beginner you can still watch with subtitles and enjoy these great TV dramas.
+If your Japanese level is intermediate or higher, I’d recommend watching without subtitles, but if you’re a beginner you can still enjoy these great TV dramas.

 After watching with subtitles, it’s a good idea to watch again without them.